OWASP/Docker-Security/D02 - Patch Management Strategy.md

 * Host: operating system

 While the first domain of patching seems easy at the first glance updating the Container software is not seldom postponed.
 Same applies for the orchestration tool and the host as they are core components.

+Have a migration plan for EOL support for each domain mentioned.

 ### Suggestion when to patch what